DVT prevention solution

 - Older age.

-Patients after general surgery, major gynecological surgery, major urinary surgery, major neurosurgery, knee or hip arthroplasty, femoral fracture operation, major trauma, spinal cord injuries, and stroke and the critically ill patients tend to have a higher risk of DVT.
+Patients after general surgery, major gynecological surgery, major urinary surgery, major neurosurgery, knee or hip arthroplasty, femoral fracture operation, major trauma, spinal cord injuries, and stroke and critically ill patients tend to have a higher risk of DVT.

 Intermittent Pneumatic Compression to Prevent DVT